SentientSam/LaTeX-Reference/README.md

 Reference.tex is the actual code and Reference.pdf if the output

-If you display bot next to each other you can see what each commadn does
+If you display both next to each other you can see what each commadn does